 After Canada’s ratification of the Comprehensive Economic and Trade Agreement () on May 17, 2017, Canada and the European Commission agreed to start the provisional application of the agreement on September 21, 2017.

-Can the European Union act alone in concluding agreements such as CETA and the EU–Singapore FTA?
+Can the European Union act alone in concluding agreements such asand the –Singapore ?
 Or must EU member states also ratify them?
 Advocate General Sharpston discusses the allocation of powers in the field of investment under EU law.